mzilverberg/Percentages/README.md

 var votes = [12, 30, 2, 7, 15],
     percentages = new Percentages(votes);

-// Most likely, you only want to use the fixed percentages
+// Most likely, you only want to use the corrected percentages
 // Use this instead:
 var votes = [12, 30, 2, 7, 15],
-    percentage = new Percentages(votes).fixed;
+    percentage = new Percentages(votes).corrected;
 ```

 ### PHP example